-The Letterman Telecommunications Scholarships were established in the 1985-1986 school year by David M. Letterman, a 1970 radio-television graduate of Ball State.
+The Letterman Media Scholarships were established in the 1985-1986 school year by David M. Letterman, a 1970 radio-television graduate of Ball State.
 Mr. Letterman’s intention is to continue these scholarships indefinitely, and in no event for less than 10 years.
 In 1987 he guaranteed that intention by depositing $90,000 in the Ball State Foundation.
-The purpose is to provide financial assistance to Ball State majors and minors in telecommunications.
+The purpose is to provide financial assistance to Ball State majors and minors in the Department of Media.

 - $10,000 for the winner

 These awards apply to the next academic year.

 - have between 30 and 102 credits at the end of the Fall semester

 - major or minor in the Department of Media with at least 12 credits at the time of application

 - continue as a full-time student for the Fall and Spring semester following the awards presentation

 - Grades are not to be a criterion or condition for eligibility, evaluation or consideration, but a recipient’s grades must be high enough to meet minimum enrollment requirements of Ball State University and the Department of Media.

 - Each scholarship is to be awarded on the primary basis of creativity.
 This may be in the form of a written project, a research effort, an audio project, interactive media project, a computer graphics design, website, or similar presentation, so long as it can be defined as creative in the area of media.
 The submission should be the "intellectual property of one person," not a team.
 If this is a collaborative effort, only one person can be designated the winner.
 The group will be required to select the designee and submit that person’s name, in writing, with signatures of everyone involved in the collaborative group.